Visual drag-and-drop form builder with field palette, live canvas, and summary panel

 GriffinForms works with Gutenberg and also includes a stronger technical foundation for advanced evaluators, including a documented REST API surface, capability-aware access control, device management for protected companion routes, and webhook-ready architecture.
 Multi-step submissions use AJAX handling with server-side validation and anti-spam checks, which helps longer forms feel more responsive while still enforcing validation on the backend.
 Post-submission actions such as emails and other follow-up work can also be processed in the background, which helps more complex workflows stay smoother after a form is submitted.

-These are not the first thing most users need, but they help show GriffinForms is built for more than a simple one-page contact form.
+These are not the first thing most users need, but they are there when the deployment calls for them — whether the form is a simple contact form or a complex multi-step workflow.

 Helpful docs: